Valps/gta2-gmp-rotator/README.md

 ## What it rotates:

 - Block positions
-- Block tile lids
+- Block lid tiles
-- Block tile sides
+- Block side tiles
 - All types of slopes
 - Road arrows (green & red)
 - Light coordinates
 - Zone coordinates

+## What it do NOT rotates:
+- Junctions

+However, the junctions (RGEN chunk) are computed again by DMA map editor when saving/compressing the rotated map.